alan2207/bulletproof-react/docs/testing.md

 - Browser mode - it will open a dedicated browser and run your application from start to finish.
 You get a nice set of tools to visualize and inspect your application on each step.
 Since this is a more expensive option, you want to run it only locally when developing the application.
 - Headless mode - it will start a headless browser and run your application.
 Very useful for integrating with CI/CD to run it on every deploy.

 It is very configurable with plugins and commands.
-You can even pair it with [Testing Library](https://testing-library.com/docs/cypress-testing-library/intro/) which is makes your tests even easier to write.
+You can even pair it with [Testing Library](https://testing-library.com/docs/cypress-testing-library/intro/) which makes your tests even easier to write.

 You can also write custom commands to abstract some common tasks.